Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 ## 🧒Tennessee Volunteer Pre-K Program

-As a research assistant at Peabody Research Office, I extensively visited public pre-Ks in Tennessee, observing children's interactions and daily routines.
+As a research assistant at the Peabody Research Office, I extensively visited public pre-Ks in Tennessee, observing children's interactions and daily routines.
 This insight deepened my understanding of curriculum design, staffing, and the challenges these institutions face.

 Later, at Stanford Research Institute International, I assessed children individually in public pre-Ks within Metro Nashville public schools, focusing on their social-emotional growth, academic achievements, and language skills.